dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 In the code shown above, we implement the following features:

-1. Create the layout UI elements variables, including two TextureViews `mTextConnectionStatus`, `mTextProduct`, and one Button `mBtnOpen`.
+1. Create the layout UI elements variables, including three TextureViews `mTextConnectionStatus`, `mTextProduct`, `mVersionTv` and one Button `mBtnOpen`.

 2. In the onCreate() method, we invoke the `initUI()` methods to initialize the UI elements.